SDFIdk/genericode-xml-filter/README.md

 3. Columns: displays the contents of `/gc:CodeList/ColumnSet`
 4. Values: displays the contents of `/gc:CodeList/SimpleCodeList`

+### Exporting a spreadsheet with values only

+It is possible to export a spreadsheet that has one sheet, that contains only the actual values of a code list.

+> [!IMPORTANT]
+> The sheet containing the values must be called Values.

+1. Access the Save as dialog (for more information about this dialog, see the [LibreOffice Help page on saving document in other formats](https://help.libreoffice.org/latest/en-US/text/shared/guide/export_ms.html))
+2. Select the “Genericode (*.gc)” file type
+3. Choose the name and location of the file you want to save.

+> [!IMPORTANT]
+> The saved file cannot be opened again with LibreOffice.
+Its contents are meant for insertion in a file containing the code list metadata.

 ### Profile of genericode

 Not all possibilities in the genericode standard are supported, and selected additional metadata element on the code list and its columns are supported.